snowplow/snowplowanalytics.com/_posts/2019-02-06-snowplow-r112-baalbek-batch-pipeline-reliability-improvements/index.md

 <h2 id="eer">1.
 EmrEtlRunner improvements</h2>

-This release centers around EmrEtlRunner by adding new features whilst trying to make it more robust with respect to AWS services at the same time.
+This release is focused on improving EmrEtlRunner by adding new features and to make it more robust with respect to AWS services at the same time.

 <h3 id="persistent">1.1 Support for persistent EMR clusters</h3>